 Director David Fincher is famous for helming The Curious Case of Benjamin Button, Fight Club, and The Social Network.
 But before he was an Oscar winner, he was behind many iconic music videos.

 In fact, since 1984, Fincher has directed more than 50 music videos for artists like Madonna, Rick Springfield, and Michael Jackson.
-Two of his music video directorial works have earned him Grammys for Best Music Video: "Love is Strong" by The Rolling Stones in 1995 and "Suit & Tie" by Justin Timberlake and Jay-Z in 2014.
+Two of the videos he's directed have earned him Grammys for Best Music Video: "Love is Strong" by The Rolling Stones in 1995 and "Suit & Tie" by Justin Timberlake and Jay-Z in 2014.

-The actor won a Grammy in 2007 for his renditions of tons of Johnny Cash in Walk the Line.
+In 2007, Joaquin Phoenix won a Grammy for his renditions of tons of Johnny Cash classics in the hit movie Walk the Line.
 The film—and thusly, the actor's vocals—won Best Compilation Soundtrack Album for Visual Media at the 2007 Grammys.